Free Online Image Resizer

 Upload your images

-Drag and drop files into the uploader or click to select images from your device.
+Drag and drop image files or select them from your device.
+Non-image files are skipped.

 2